Paley-Wiener Theorem for Probabilistic Frames: Abstract

 \section{Abstract}

-This paper studies the Paley--Wiener theorem for probabilistic frames.
-The Paley--Wiener theorem claims that if a sequence is close to a basis in a Banach space, then this sequence is also a basis.
-Similar results are extended to frames in Hilbert spaces.
-In this work, we claim that if a probability measure is close to a probabilistic frame, this probability measure is also a probabilistic frame.
-Moreover, based on operator theory, we obtain the frame bounds for such probability measures that are close to a given probabilistic frame in the 2-Wasserstein metric, which alternatively shows the fact that the set of probabilistic frames is open in the 2-Wasserstein topology.
+This paper establishes Paley-Wiener perturbation theorems for probabilistic frames.
+The classical Paley-Wiener perturbation theorem shows that if a sequence is close to a basis in a Banach space, then this sequence is also a basis.
+Similar perturbation results have been established for frames in Hilbert spaces.
+In this work, we show that if a probability measure is sufficiently close to a probabilistic frame in an appropriate sense, then this probability measure is also a probabilistic frame.
+Moreover, we obtain explicit frame bounds for such probability measures that are close to a given probabilistic frame in the $2$-Wasserstein metric.
+This yields an alternative proof of the fact that the set of probabilistic frames is open in $\mathcal{P}_2(\mathbb{R}^n)$ under the $2$-Wasserstein topology.